Swathi-Reddy1408/Etl_Pipeline_With_Airflow/README.md

 This project is about creating an ETL pipeline which extracts the data from Youtube Data API and transforms it using PySpark and loads the data in AWS S3.

--> Utilized Apache Airflow in creating the dag for the ETL tasks -> Transformed the data to JSON and utilized Kafka as data sink and stored the data in S3 for further analysis.

 USED TECHNOLOGIES, LIBRARIES AND APIs: